 Reduce drug-injection risk.
 If you inject drugs, never share needles, syringes or other “works.”
 If unused injection equipment is not available, be sure to clean shared needles, syringes and other works with bleach and water.
 Click here for more info on safer injecting.

 Reduce mother-to-child transmission.
 If you’re pregnant—or are thinking of starting a family—get tested for HIV.
-If you’re positive, careful prenatal care, including the use of HIV meds for the mother, can greatly reduce the risk of passing the virus on to the baby to 2 percent or less.
+If you’re positive, careful prenatal care, including the use of HIV meds for the mother, can reduce the risk of passing the virus on to the baby to 2 percent or less.
 Click here for more on preventing mother-to-child transmission.

 Take post-exposure prophylaxis (PEP).
 PEP involves taking a short course of antiretroviral drugs, usually for a month, after a high-risk exposure.
 Click here for more about PEP.